 The Day reports that a Superior Court judge in New London on Wednesday ordered that 30-year-old James Armstrong be remanded to Whiting Forensic Division of Connecticut Valley Hospital for 60 days of treatment.
 He is scheduled to return to court on Jan.
 8 and be re-evaluated to see if he understands the proceedings against him.

 Officials say Armstrong’s 31-year-old cousin, Sebastian Sidberry, was killed outside of his North Stonington home in April.
 Both are members of the Eastern Pequot Tribal Nation.

-Family members told state police during the investigation that Armstrong had been declining mentally over the last few years.
+Family members told police Armstrong had been declining mentally over the past few years.